diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 `A state-dependent class should either fully expose (and document) its waiting and notification protocols to subclasses, or prevent subclasses from participating in them at all`.
 (This is an extension of "design and document for inheritance, or else prohibit it" [EJ Item 15].) `At the very least, designing a state-dependent class for inheritance requires exposing the condition queues and locks and documenting the condition predicates and synchronization policy`; it may also require exposing the underlying state variables.
 (The worst thing a state-dependent class can do is expose its state to subclasses but not document its protocols for waiting and notification; this is like a class exposing its state variables but not documenting its invariants.)

-One option for doing this is to effectively prohibit subclassing, either by making the class final or by hiding the condition queues, locks, and state variables from subclasses.
+`One option for doing this is to effectively prohibit subclassing`, either by making the class final or by hiding the condition queues, locks, and state variables from subclasses.
 Otherwise, if the subclass does something to undermine the way the base class uses notify, it needs to be able to repair the damage.

 It is generally best to encapsulate the condition queue so that it is not accessible outside the class hierarchy in which it is used.
 Otherwise, callers might be tempted to think they understand your protocols for waiting and notification and use them in a manner inconsistent with your design.
 (It is impossible to enforce the uniform waiters requirement for single notification unless the condition queue object is inaccessible to code you do not control; if alien code mistakenly waits on your condition queue, this could subvert your notification protocol and cause a hijacked signal.)